- At 123 feet, Tippecanoe Lake is the deepest natural lake in Indiana.

 What Is the Deepest Lake in Indiana?

-Tippecanoe Lake may be too shallow compared to other lakes in the United States, but it’s the deepest natural lake in Indiana.
+While it may be shallow compared to other lakes in the United States, Tippecanoe Lake is the deepest natural lake in Indiana.
 In northern Indiana’s Kosciusko County, over two miles west of the town of North Webster, a stunning 123-foot deep lake awaits to be explored, and the locals call it “Lake Tippy.”

 Tippecanoe Lake is one of the Barbee Chain of Lakes, which consists of seven interconnected glacially formed natural lakes.
 Visitors can enjoy various recreational activities at Tippecanoe Lake, including kayaking, sailing, jet skiing, water skiing, and canoeing.
 Despite this, the Tippecanoe name’s origin has nothing to do with canoes or canoeing.
 Instead, it is a Native American phrase that has undergone numerous changes throughout the years.
 The name was derived from the Miami Indian word for carp, which they termed “buffalo fish.”